(updated)

 Local-First for React Native

 A few years ago, the only reason to consider a local-first app architecture was if advanced offline functionality was a hard requirement for your app[1].
-More recently, giving users a real-time collaborative UX (like Figma) has been enticing enough for more developers to venture down the path of local-first.
+More recently though, giving users a real-time collaborative UX (like Figma) has been enticing enough for more developers to venture down the path of local-first.

-Today, the interest in building React Native apps with local-first architecture seems to be rising still.
+In particular, the interest in building React Native apps with local-first architecture is on the rise.
 New tools and tutorials[2] make it easier than ever to get started with a local-first React Native app.
-There seems to be a broader paradigm shift taking place: local-first is not simply a way to provide certain features (e.g. real-time reactive UI, offline mode, real-time collaboration), but rather an architecture that avoids a lot of the complexities that come with modern cloud-first apps (e.g. caching, optimistic updates, etc.)
+More and more developers are realizing that local-first is not simply a way to provide certain features (e.g. real-time reactive UI, offline mode, real-time collaboration), but rather an architecture that avoids a lot of the complexities that come with modern cloud-first apps (e.g. caching, optimistic updates, etc.)

 React Native Local Database Options